ww-jermaine/parallel-meta-suite/README.md

 We also provide a demo output for this example dataset.
 Click [here](http://bioinfo-ai.cn/downloads/Released_Software/parallel-meta/3.7.3/data/) to download and check for details.

 # Tools in toolkit
 Tools can be directly used as Linux command line with parameters.
-To see all available parameters, please run the command with parameter ‘-h’, e.g.
+To see all available parameters, please run the command with parameter 'h', e.g.

 	PM-pipeline –h